People and Equalities

 The Equality Act 2010 defines a disabled person as someone with a physical or mental injury.
 It must be substantial or long-term (likely to last more than 12 months) and affect their ability to conduct day-to-day activities.

 • in 2021, 36083 residents had one or more disability/illness, similar to the 37053 in 2011.
-This is 14.6% of the population, compared to 16% in 2011.
+This is 14.6% of the population, compared to 16% in 2011.18

 • health and age are closely related, with older people being more likely to be in poorer health.
 ONS have calculated an age-standardised percentage (ASP) of 15.4% for Bexley to compare to other geographies which will have a different population size and age profile.
-The 15.4% is made up from 8.8% (ASP) of residents where their disability/illness limits day-to-day activities a little, and 6.6% (ASP) where their day-to-day activities are limited a lot
+The 15.4% is made up from 8.8% (ASP) of residents where their disability/illness limits day-to-day activities a little, and 6.6% (ASP) where their day-to-day activities are limited a lot18

-• the rate per 10,000 for children in need due to a child’s disability or illness was 41.2 in 2018
+• the rate per 10,000 for children in need due to a child’s disability or illness was 41.2 in 201821

-• employment - 20% of residents (aged 16 to 64) are disabled (core or work-limiting disabled) in 2021
+• employment - 20% of residents (aged 16 to 64) are disabled (core or work-limiting disabled) in 202122

-• the employment rate for residents with a disability (aged 16 to 64) is 59.2% (2021)
+• the employment rate for residents with a disability (aged 16 to 64) is 59.2% (2021)22

-• in 2021/22, 16.4% of 16 to 64 aged residents with learning disabilities were in paid employment
+• in 2021/22, 16.4% of 16 to 64 aged residents with learning disabilities were in paid employment23

-• 4% (1,486) of pupils in 2020/21 had an Education and Health Care Plan (EHCP).
-This has increased in recent years from 2.9% in 2018/19 to 3.2% in 2019/20
+• 4.2% (1,877) of pupils had an Education and Health Care Plan (EHCP) or a statement of Special Educational Needs (SEN).
+This has increased in recent years from 2.6% in 2015/16 26

-• crime - there had been 12 hate crime offences related to disability by the end of 2022
+• crime - there had been 12 hate crime offences related to disability by the end of 20225